vanianantha/finnihealth-patient-mgmnt-dashboard/README.md

 ## 📝 Notes
-- Make sure `.env` is set up before starting the backend.
+- Make sure `.env` is set up before starting the patient_api.
 - All dependencies are managed via `npm`.
-- The backend uses Joi for validation and Mongoose for database modeling.
+- The patient_api uses Joi for validation and Mongoose for database modeling.
-- The frontend uses React, Tailwind CSS, and Heroicons for a clean UI.
+- The patient-dashboard uses React, Tailwind CSS, and Heroicons for a clean UI.
+- Make sure patient_api is running on `http://localhost:5000`
+      or
-- Make sure backend is running on `http://localhost:5000` or update your Axios base URL in patient-dashboard api.js file accordingly.
+update your Axios base URL in patient-dashboard api.js file accordingly.